 Section 7-A. Compensation; traveling expenses.
-This section applies to compensation and expenses on and after December 5, 2018.
-The Senators are entitled to receive such compensation as is established by law, but no law increasing their compensation may take effect during the existence of the Legislature that enacted it.
-The expenses of the Senators in traveling to the Legislature, and returning from the

-1 2 3 Legislature, once in each week of each session and no more, must be paid by the State out of the public treasury to every Senator, who shall seasonably attend, in the judgment of the Legislature, and does not depart from the Legislature without leave.
-4 Constitution, Art.
+This section applies to compensation and expenses on or after December 3, 2014.
+The Senators are entitled to receive such compensation as is established by law; but no law increasing their compensation may take effect during the existence of the Legislature that enacted it.
+The expenses of the Senators in traveling to the Legislature, and returning from the Legislature, once in each week of each session and no more, must be paid by the State out of the public treasury to every Senator, who shall seasonably attend, in the judgment of the Legislature and does not depart from the Legislature without leave.

+Constitution, Art.
 IV, Pt.
-Third, §8 is amended to read: 5 6 7 8 9 Section 8.
+Third, §8 is amended to read:

+Section 8.
 Members exempt from arrest; freedom of debate.
-This section applies before December 5, 2018.
-The Senators and Representatives shall, in all cases except treason, felony or breach of the peace, be privileged from arrest during their attendance at, going to, and returning from each session of the Legislature, and no member shall be liable to answer for anything spoken in debate in either House, in any court or place elsewhere.
-11 Constitution, Art.
+This section applies before December 3, 2014.
+The Senators and Representatives shallare, in all cases except treason, felony or breach of the peace, be privileged from arrest during their attendance at, going to, and returning from each session of the Legislature, and no member shall beis liable to answer for anything spoken in debate in either House, in any court or place elsewhere.

+Constitution, Art.
 IV, Pt.
-Third, §8-A is enacted to read: 12 13 14 15 16 Section 8-A. Senators exempt from arrest; freedom of debate.
-This section applies on and after December 5, 2018.
+Third, §8-A is enacted to read:

+Section 8-A. Senators exempt from arrest; freedom of debate.
+This section applies on or after December 3, 2014.
 The Senators are, in all cases except treason, felony or breach of the peace, privileged from arrest during their attendance at, going to, and returning from each session of the Legislature, and no Senator is liable to answer for anything spoken in debate in the Legislature, in any court or place elsewhere.

-17 18 Constitution, Art.
+Constitution, Art.
 IV, Pt.
-Third, §9 is amended by adding at the end a new paragraph to read: 19 This section does not apply on or after December 5, 2018.
-20 Constitution, Art.
+Third, §9 is amended by adding at the end the following:

+This section does not apply on or after December 3, 2014.

+Constitution, Art.
 IV, Pt.
-Third, §10 is amended to read: 21 22 23 24 25 26 Section 10.
+Third, §10 is amended to read:

+Section 10.
 Members not to be appointed to certain offices.
-This section applies before December 5, 2018.
-No Senator or Representative shall, during the term for which the Senator or Representative shall have been elected, be appointed to any civil office of profit under this State, which requires the approval of the Legislature for appointment or which shall have been created, or the emoluments of which increased during such term, except such offices as may be filled by elections by the people.
-27 Constitution, Art.
+This section applies before December 3, 2014.
+No Senator or Representative shall may, during the term for which the Senator or Representative shall have has been elected, be appointed to any civil office of profit under this State, which that requires the approval of the Legislature for appointment or which shall have that has been created, or the emoluments of which increased during such that term, except such offices as may be filled by elections by the people.

+Constitution, Art.
 IV, Pt.
-Third, §10-A is enacted to read: 28 29 30 31 32 33 Section 10-A. Senators not to be appointed to certain offices.
-This section applies on and after December 5, 2018.
+Third, §10-A is enacted to read:

+Section 10-A. Senators not to be appointed to certain offices.
+This section applies on or after December 3, 2014.
 No Senator may, during the term for which the Senator has been elected, be appointed to any civil office of profit under this State that requires the approval of the Legislature for appointment or that has been created, or the emoluments of which increased during that term, except such offices as may be filled by elections by the people.

-34 Constitution, Art.
+Constitution, Art.
 IV, Pt.
-Third, §12 is amended to read: 35 36 37 Section 12.
-Adjournments.
-Neither Before December 5, 2018, neither House shall during the session, without the consent of the other, adjourn for more than 2 days, nor to any other place than that in which the Houses shall be sitting and, on and after
+Third, §§11 and 12 are amended to read:

+Section 11.
+Persons disqualified to be members.
+No member of Congress, nor person holding any office under the United States (post officers excepted) nor office of profit under this State, justices of the peace, notaries public, coroners and officers of the militia excepted, shallmay have a seat in either Housethe Legislature while a member of Congress, or continuing in such office.